andreisilviudragnea/solana-replay-history/README.md

-# How to replay Solana mainnet txs from Google Cloud Storage snapshots and ledger archives?
+# How to recover truncated logs for Solana mainnet txs from Google Cloud Storage snapshots and ledger archives?

 ## Solana storage

 - Google Big Table (uploaded by the validator itself using parameter `--enable-bigtable-ledger-upload`):
-    - ledger data (rooted slots, blocks, txs) - this is what Triton wants to provide as distributed data
+    - ledger data (rooted slots, blocks, txs) - this is what [Triton's Yellowstone](https://github.com/rpcpool/yellowstone-faithful) wants to provide as distributed data
 - Google Cloud Storage (uploaded using scripts from [solana-bigtable](https://github.com/solana-labs/solana-bigtable) repository):
-    - accounts snapshots
+    - bank snapshots (account states and other metadata at a specific slot)
     - ledger archives (txs, blocks, slots, forks)

 As an example, let's use this Solana tx with truncated